angrybacon/doomsday-wiki/markdown/articles/2020/03/22/DDFAQs.md

 reactive cards like {{Force of Will}} and {{Flusterstorm}}, cards that can perform both roles to an extent like {{Orim's Chant}} and {{Veil of Summer}} or static abilities such as {{Defense Grid}} and
 {{Teferi, Time Raveler}}.
 Depending on the list you are running these are all options available to a Doomsday pilot.
-Normally you would want at least 8 pieces of permission maindeck with additional sideboard slots dedicated to more specific interaction.
+Normally you would want at least 8 pieces of protection maindeck with additional sideboard slots dedicated to more specific interaction.

 **DDFT

-DDFT tends to run around 7-8 permission slots main.
+DDFT tends to run around 7-8 protection slots main.
 The lists that run 7 often run an additional piece of discard in the sideboard that can be found with {{Burning Wish}} thereby adding a pseudo additional 4 pieces of discard to that count.
 This is normally a split of {{Thoughtseize}} and {{Veil of Summer}}
 or {{Thoughtseize}} and {{Duress}} in the main with the sideboard option being {{Duress}} or